Asynchronous Reconfiguration with Byzantine Failures: Abstractions and Definitions

 We require the total number of verifiable input configurations to be finite in any given infinite execution of the protocol.
 In practice, this boils down to assuming sufficiently long periods of stability when no new verifiable input configurations appear.
 This requirement is imposed by all asynchronous reconfigurable storage systems~\cite{tutorial2010,SKM17-reconf,rla,freestore} we are aware of, and, in fact, can be shown to be necessary~\cite{r-liveness}.

-\confirmA{ When a correct replica $r$ is ready to serve user requests in configuration $C$, it triggers upcall $\fInstalledConfig(C)$.
-We then say that $r$ \emph{installs} configuration $C$.} A configuration is called \emph{installed} if some correct replica installed it.
-Finally, a configuration is called \emph{\tsuperseded} if some {\thigher} configuration is installed.
+\oldconfirm{ When a correct replica $r$ is ready to serve user requests in a configuration $C$, it triggers upcall $\fInstalledConfig(C)$.
+We then say that $r$ \emph{installs} configuration $C$.} \needsrev{At any given moment in time, a configuration is called \emph{installed} if some correct replica has installed it and it is called \emph{\tsuperseded} if some {\thigher} configuration is installed.}

-\confirmed{Each {\reconfigurable} object must satisfy the following properties: \begin{itemize} \item \textit{\pReconfigurationValidity}: Every installed configuration $C$ is a join of some set of verifiable input configurations.
+\oldconfirm{Each {\reconfigurable} object must satisfy the following properties: \begin{itemize} \item \textit{\pReconfigurationValidity}: Every installed configuration $C$ is a join of some set of verifiable input configurations.
 Moreover, all installed configurations are comparable;

-\item \confirmA{\textit{\pReconfigurationLiveness}: Every call to $\fUpdateConfig(C, \sigma)$ by a forever-correct client eventually returns.
+\item \oldconfirm{\textit{\pReconfigurationLiveness}: Every call to $\fUpdateConfig(C, \sigma)$ by a forever-correct client eventually returns.
 Moreover, $C$ or a {\thigher} configuration will eventually be installed.}

 \item \textit{\pInstallationLiveness}: If some configuration $C$ is installed by some correct replica, then $C$ or a {\thigher} configuration will eventually be installed by all correct replicas. \end{itemize}}